Skip to content

 As images are just files, they can be moved around, downloaded and deleted.
 You can list the images you have locally with docker image ls, delete them with docker image rm.
 See what other command you have available with docker image --help.

-One more thing: in above it was mentioned that the default command, defined by the CMD in the Dockerfile, can be overridden if needed.
+One more thing: before it was mentioned that the default command, defined by the CMD in the Dockerfile, can be overwritten if needed.
 We could e.g. open a bash session to the container and observe it's content:

 $ docker run -it fs-hello-world bash